 - Heat 1 tablespoon of olive oil in a large skillet or wok over medium heat, and add chicken when hot.
 Sprinkle salt/pepper to your taste.
 Cook for 12-15 minutes (flipping halfway) or until browned and cooked through (internal temperature 165 degrees).
 Remove from pan and set aside.

-- In the same pan the chicken was cooked, add 1 tablespoon oil, followed by red pepper and celery.
+- In the same pan the chicken was cooked, add 1 tablespoon oil, followed by red pepper, onion and celery.
 Cook over medium heat for 3 minutes, stirring frequently.

 - Add spiralized zucchini to celery and pepper mixture.
 Cook for another 5 minutes, stirring frequently.